Shaping better health

 Waiting Times

-A patient guide to approximate waiting times broken down by provider and specialty in BNSSG can be found here.
+A patient guide to approximate waiting times broken down by provider and specialty in BNSSG can be found on the ICB Public facing website here.
 Please note that these are average waiting times and is not sub-specialty specific so please warn patients that there may be shorter or longer delays depending on other factors.

 Waiting times across the South West